 A slow website costs you customers because most people will not wait for it: the longer a page takes to become usable, the more visitors leave before they see what you offer.
 The damage is invisible, because the people who bounce never fill out a form or send an email, so you only ever see the customers who stayed.
 The ones speed cost you are silent.
+The good news is that page speed is measurable and fixable.
+Below is how to check yours in about a minute, what the numbers mean, and why a lighter build fixes it.

 The link between speed and leaving